Spain Beach Vacations for Every Type of Traveler

 Choose the one that best fits you, and spend the day tanning, drinking and getting ready for a wild night out.

 Best Spanish Beach Vacation for Chill Travelers: Playa de Llané Petit

-In the 20th century, famed artists like Salvador Dali, Pablo Picasso and Henri Mattisse spent years living in the small seaside town of Cadaques.
+In the 20th century, famed artists like Salvador Dali, Pablo Picasso and Henri Matisse spent years living in the small seaside town of Cadaques.
 With fewer than 3,000 inhabitants, it's one of the best beach towns in Europe.

 Any beach here is perfect for travelers looking for a peacefully idyllic vacation on the Costa Brava.
 But if you really want to get away from it all, head to Playa de Llané Petit.

 Here, you're more likely to find local fishermen going about their day than other tourists.

 Best Spanish Beach Vacation for First-Time Travelers: Barceloneta